 The old-fashioned heritage livestock & poultry are capable of being be harvested at a variety of ages which broadens the range of flavors and textures you can experience on your plate.
 The older the animal at harvest, the more intense the flavor of the meat but the texture increases as well resulting in each harvest age providing a unique eating experience.

 For the ethical eater, not all animals need to go to the plate - the heritage breeds are capable of living "normal" lives, reproducing naturally and are unlikely to out-produce what their bodies are physically capable of supporting.
-We keep only the highest quality individuals to produce future generations while the remainder are sold to homesteads/farmsteads or grace your table.
+Conservation is the key to the contemporary relevance of heritage breeds - they are in need of conservation because they are in danger of going extinct.
+We keep only the highest quality individuals to produce future generations while the remainder are sold to homesteads/farmsteads or harvested to grace your table.

 Q: How do I know I am buying authentic heritage poultry or livestock?